 1. Tomato sandwiches

-A veeery close second best version: BLTs on thick slices of my husband’s brioche-like bread.
-For extra oomph, I rub the toasted bread with the cut side of a halved garlic clove.
+A veeery close second best version: Open-faced, on focaccia or thick slices of lightly toasted brioche or sourdough, with Dijon mayo or pesto and shaved parmesan.
+For extra oomph, I sometimes rub the toasted bread with the cut side of a halved garlic clove.
 Try it.
 You will be happy.

 2. Tomato pizza

-Best version: A simple tomato sauce, fresh mozzarella, fresh tomato, pepperoni, and fresh basil scattered on right before serving.
-Especially good as the weather gets a touch cooler and football starts to show up on the TV.
+Best version: A simple tomato sauce, fresh mozzarella, fresh tomatoes, and pepperoni, with fresh basil scattered on right before serving.
+Especially good as the weather gets a touch cooler and football season is underway.

-Second best version: A simple tomato sauce, fresh tomato, shaved Parmesan, and grilled veggies from the freezer.
-That’s where we stash leftovers – eggplant, peppers, zucchini, onion, whatever – when we grill more than we can eat.
+Second best version: A simple tomato sauce, fresh tomatoes, shaved Parmesan, and grilled veggies from the freezer.
+That’s where we stash the leftovers—eggplant, peppers, zucchini, onion, whatever—when we grill more than we can eat.
 And it’s a nice stash to have.

 3. Tomato pasta

-Best version: I sauté some shallots, add chopped tomatoes, fresh herbs (whatever’s around), and stir just until the tomatoes are warm, so they keep their fresh tomato-ness.
-I finish the dish with a drizzle with really good olive oil and shaved Parmesan.
-(You’ll find this recipe in “100 Perfect Pairings: Main Dishes to Enjoy with Wines You Love,” paired with Pinot Grigio – but there’s also a varation on epicurious.com, from when I did it for Bon Appétit.)
+Best version: Sauté tons of shallots, add chopped tomatoes and fresh herbs (whatever’s around), and stir just until the tomatoes are warm so they keep their fresh tomato-ness.
+Finish with a drizzle with really good olive oil and shaved Parmesan.
+(There’s a recipe for this in “100 Perfect Pairings: Main Dishes to Enjoy with Wines You Love,” paired with Pinot Grigio, but there’s also this variation I did for Bon Appétit.)

 Second best version: There is none.
 I love the best version so much I never make any other.

-Best version: It’s hard to beat a Caprese – tomatoes, fresh mozzarella, basil, olive oil, and salt – but it’s also fun to riff on the theme.
-I do a version with crumbled queso fresco and cilantro (pictured) and another with feta and oregano.
-Sometimes I add a drizzle of good vinegar.
+Best version: It’s hard to beat a Caprese—tomatoes, fresh mozzarella, basil, olive oil, and salt (most all those things are right there in this sandwich!)—but it’s also fun to riff on the theme, like this Latin-Inspired Caprese Salad, with crumbled queso fresco and cilantro.
+I also do a version with feta and oregano, and sometimes I add a drizzle of good vinegar.

 Second best version: Any green salad with tons of tomatoes.